 This report will be reviewed annually in conjunction with the Chico 2030 General Plan Annual Report, which considers and measures additional topics that are closely linked with community sustainability.
-The Indicators Report may help direct program development and assist with developing departmental work programs.
+The Indicators Report may help direct program development, and assist with developing Board and Commission works plans and departmental work programs.

-1 The General Plan directs using groundwater levels as an indicator.
+&lt;sup>1 The General Plan directs using groundwater levels as an indicator.
 Butte County has an ongoing effort to comprehensively monitor groundwater levels, including data from Cal Water for the Chico area.
 The 5-6 page excerpted section from Butte County's Groundwater Status Report regarding the state of Chico's groundwater level monitoring will be provided to Council annually under a separate cover.